markus-wa/demoinfocs-golang/README.md

 After installing these use `go generate ./msg` to generate the protobuf code.
 If you're on Windows you'll need to run go generate from CMD, not Bash.

+## Acknowledgements

+Thanks to [@JetBrains](https://github.com/JetBrains) for sponsoring a license of their awesome [GoLand](https://www.jetbrains.com/go/) IDE for this project - go check it out!

+And a very special thanks goes out to all the ⭐️contributors⭐️, be it in the form of PRs, issues or anything else.

 ## License